-Energy efficiency is the most important measure that could be taken in order to drastically reduce energy consumption, but involves a series of difficulties, which only time will resolve.
+Energy efficiency is the most important measure that could be taken in order to drastically reduce energy consumption, but involves a series of difficulties, which time will only resolve.

 j.
 The importance of information and communications technology k.
 Scientific and technological research